tscomm99/purple-team-workshop-2025-01/detection_engineering.md

 | 13 | [proc_creation_win_certutil_download.yml](https://github.com/SigmaHQ/sigma/blob/6fd57da13139643c6fe3e4a23276ca6ae9a6eec7/rules/windows/process_creation/proc_creation_win_certutil_download.yml#L2) | [T1027](https://attack.mitre.org/techniques/T1027)  |two caracteristics under attacker control: the image filename ending with certutil.exe BUT the rule also specifically looks for Original Filename data (very selective), commandline arguments looking for HTTP specifically (not SMB) and a specific verb ('urlcache ' or 'verifyctl '). | CLI args logging in 4688 |

 ### Why LOLBAS are so challenging
-Exploit developers think in terms of "primitives" e.g. [the write what where CWE](https://cwe.mitre.org/data/definitions/123.html) .
 In many environments, the use of certutil.exe is supposed to be rare.
 It is a so-called LOLBIN - Living Off the Land Binary, part of the bigger [LOLBAS (Applications and Scripts) family](https://lolbas-project.github.io/) and [GTFOBINS for linux](https://gtfobins.github.io/).
 Certutil's value lies in the fact that is signed by Microsoft and already installed.
-This offers a ["feature" or "capability"](https://github.com/LOLBAS-Project/LOLBAS/blob/master/README.md#criteria) that the authors will not need to develop and embed in their toolkit to achieve their objectives.
+Exploit developers often think in terms of "primitives" e.g. [the write what where CWE](https://cwe.mitre.org/data/definitions/123.html).
+These primitives can be considered a ["feature" or "capability"](https://github.com/LOLBAS-Project/LOLBAS/blob/master/README.md#criteria) that the authors will not need to develop and embed in their toolkit to achieve their objectives.
 Detection opportunities for LOLBAS are multiple, and can yield some false positives as well as strong signals when the environment is known, since the binaries are most of the time used legitimately.

 # What can we do about it?
 Three main approaches can help to refine the detection's performance: